How to conduct reference checks in Australia

 A complete guide to conducting effective employment reference checks that comply with Australian privacy and anti-discrimination laws.
-Includes sample questions and a template to simplify your hiring process.
+Includes sample questions, a downloadable template, and red flags to watch for during your hiring process.

 Written by